 “Well, Mattie’s wrong.”

 “No!”
 Ryan cried, stomping his foot again.
 “You’re wrong!
 You’re always wrong!”
 He ran over to me and twisted his arms around my waist.
 “Mattie’s nicer than you!” he shouted.
 “And she’s smarter than you!”

-Cecilia gave Ryan a sickening smile—one that made my insides twist.
-“You say that now,” she whispered, “and then one day, you’ll get fat like Mommy—do you remember Mommy, Ryan?”
-Her voice went down an octave lower.
-“Mommy started off like Mattie, too—she said no to the rules, and she didn’t get smaller like the rest of us—no, she thought that she was better.
+Cecilia gave Ryan a sickening smile – one that made my insides twist.
+“You say that now,” she whispered, “and then one day, you’ll get fat like Mommy.
+Do you remember Mommy, Ryan?”
+Her voice went an octave lower.
+“Mommy started off like Mattie, too.
+She said no to the rules, and she didn’t get smaller like the rest of us.
+No, she thought that she was better.
 She said it was genetics.
 She didn’t listen.”
 Cecilia stepped closer, and Ryan and I instinctively moved back.

 “Cecilia, stop it,” I said slowly, holding tightly onto Ryan.
 “You’re gonna scare him.”